timescale/docs/migrate/pg-dump-and-restore/pg-dump-restore-from-postgres.md

 For minimal downtime, the `pg_dump` and `psql` commands should be run from a machine with a low-latency, high-throughput link to the database that they are connected to.
-As Timescale instances run in the Amazon cloud, our recommendation is that you use an AWS EC2 instance in the same region as your Timescale instance.
+As Timescale instances run in the Amazon cloud, use an AWS EC2 instance in the same region as your Timescale instance.

 Before you begin, ensure that you have:

 - Installed the PostgreSQL client libraries on the machine that you will perform the migration from, you will require `pg_dump` and `psql`.
-- [Created a database service in Timescale][create-service].
+- [Created a database service in Timescale].
 - Checked that all PostgreSQL extensions you use are available on Timescale.
-  For more information, see the [list of compatible extensions][extensions].
+  For more information, see the [list of compatible extensions].
 - Checked that the version of PostgreSQL in your target database is greater than or equal to that of the source database.

-[create-service]: /use-timescale/:currentVersion:/services/create-a-service/
+[Created a database service in Timescale]: /use-timescale/:currentVersion:/services/create-a-service/
-[extensions]: /use-timescale/:currentVersion:/extensions/
+[list of compatible extensions]: /use-timescale/:currentVersion:/extensions/

 ## Dump the source database